 - RDTA: Rebuildable Dripping Tank Atomiser

-An RDA is like a 1960s sports car; it’s basic but awesome fun in the right hands.
+An RDA is like a 1960s sports car; basic but awesome fun in the right hands.
 They are also all about performance.

 These tanks are ALL ABOUT performance, flavor, and clouds.
 This is why all the pros’ use them.

 Essentially, all you have is a deck and a chimney.
 There is no room for juice, other than on the wick itself and the teeny tiny juice holes below.

-This is why they’re called drippers – you have to drip fresh juice onto the wick every six drags or so.
+This is why they’re often called drippers – you have to drip fresh juice onto the wick every six drags or so.

 They also deliver better flavor, so long as you don’t mind the hassle of dripping E Juice every few tokes.

 OK – So What About RDTA Tanks?

-This is where it gets a little more interesting.
-RDTA tanks are kind of like a Goldilocks-style setup that aims to bring together the best of RDA tanks and traditional, sub-ohm tanks.
+RDTA tanks were designed as a kind of Goldilocks-style setup that aimed to bring together the best of RDA tanks and traditional, sub-ohm tanks.